-(i) Credit risk
+(a) Credit risk

 Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its obligations.
 The Company is not exposed to credit risk due to the nature of the collectible accounts.
-At February 29, 2020 and February 28, 2019, the Company does not have any allowance for doubtful accounts.
+At February 28, 2021 and February 29, 2020, the Company does not have any allowance for doubtful accounts.
 Management actively monitors the Company's exposure to credit risk under its financial instruments, including with respect to amounts receivable.
 The Company considers the risk of loss for its amounts receivable to be remote and significantly mitigated due to the financial strength of the party from whom the receivables are due - the Canadian government for harmonized sales tax ("HST") refunds receivable and the Quebec government for Quebec sales tax (QST) refunds receivable.

-(ii) Liquidity risk
+(b) Liquidity risk